Desirable Effort Fairness and Optimality Trade-offs in Strategic Learning: Abstract

 \section{Abstract}

-\emph{Strategic learning} studies how decision rules interact with agents who may strategically change their inputs/features to achieve better outcomes.
-In standard settings, models assume that the decision-maker's sole scope is to learn a classifier that maximizes an objective (e.g., accuracy) assuming that agents best respond.
-However, real decision-making systems' goals do not align \emph{exclusively} with producing good predictions.
-They may consider the external effects of inducing certain incentives, which translates to the change of certain features being more \emph{desirable} for the decision maker.
-Further, the principal may also need to incentivize desirable feature changes fairly across heterogeneous agents. \emph{How much does this constrained optimization (i.e., maximize the objective, but restrict agents' incentive disparity) cost the principal?} We propose a unified model of principal-agent interaction that captures this trade-off under three additional components: (1) causal dependencies between features, such that changes in one feature affect others; (2) heterogeneous manipulation costs between agents; and (3) peer learning, through which agents infer the principal's rule.
+Strategic classification examines how decision rules interact with agents who strategically adapt their features.
+Most existing models focus on maximizing predictive performance, assuming agents best respond to the learned classifier.
+However, real decision-making systems are rarely optimized solely for accuracy: ethical, economic, and institutional considerations often make some feature changes more desirable than others.
+At the same time, principals may wish to incentivize these changes fairly across heterogeneous agents.
+While prior work has studied causal structure between features, notions of desirability, and information disparities in isolation, this work initiates a unified treatment of these components within a single framework.
+We frame the problem as a constrained optimization problem that captures the trade-offs between optimality, desirability, and fairness.
 We provide theoretical guarantees on the principal's optimality loss constrained to a particular desirability fairness tolerance for multiple broad classes of fairness measures.
 Finally, through experiments on real datasets, we show the explicit tradeoff between maximizing accuracy and fairness in desirability effort.